awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/lifecycle-hooks.md

 + When scaling out, Amazon EC2 Auto Scaling doesn't count a new instance towards the aggregated CloudWatch metrics of the Auto Scaling group until after the launch lifecycle hook finishes \(and the scaling policy's warm\-up time completes\)\.
 On scale in, the terminating instance continues to count as part of the group's aggregated metrics until after the termination lifecycle hook finishes\.
 + When an Auto Scaling group launches or terminates an instance due to simple scaling policies, a cooldown period takes effect\.
 The cooldown period helps ensure that the Auto Scaling group does not launch or terminate more instances than needed before the effects of previous simple scaling activities are visible\.
 When a lifecycle action occurs, and an instance enters the wait state, scaling activities due to simple scaling policies are paused\.
 When the lifecycle actions finish, the cooldown period starts\.
 If you set a long interval for the cooldown period, it will take more time for scaling to resume\.
 For more information, see [Scaling cooldowns for Amazon EC2 Auto Scaling](Cooldown.md)\.
 + There is a quota that specifies the maximum number of lifecycle hooks that you can create per Auto Scaling group\.
 For more information, see [Amazon EC2 Auto Scaling service quotas](as-account-limits.md)\.
-+ For examples of the use of lifecycle hooks, see the following blog posts: [Building a Backup System for Scaled Instances using AWS Lambda and Amazon EC2 Run Command](http://aws.amazon.com/blogs/compute/building-a-backup-system-for-scaled-instances-using-aws-lambda-and-amazon-ec2-run-command) and [Run code before terminating an EC2 Auto Scaling instance](http://aws.amazon.com/blogs/infrastructure-and-automation/run-code-before-terminating-an-ec2-auto-scaling-instance)\.
++ For examples of the use of lifecycle hooks, see the following blog posts: [Building a Backup System for Scaled Instances using Lambda and Amazon EC2 Run Command](http://aws.amazon.com/blogs/compute/building-a-backup-system-for-scaled-instances-using-aws-lambda-and-amazon-ec2-run-command) and [Run code before terminating an EC2 Auto Scaling instance](http://aws.amazon.com/blogs/infrastructure-and-automation/run-code-before-terminating-an-ec2-auto-scaling-instance)\.

 ### Keeping instances in a wait state<a name="lifecycle-hook-wait-state"></a>